 Bachelor's Degree Programs

 Bachelor's degree programs may be thought of when discussing traditional four-year degrees; however, coursework completion can take longer than four years.
-A bachelor's program involves more extensive and advanced study in one's area of concentration than an associate program requires.
+An online bachelor's program involves more extensive and advanced study in one's area of concentration than an associate program requires.
 Furthermore, holding a bachelor's degree may enable job candidates to qualify for more positions than those who only hold an associate degree or high school diploma.
 Data from a Bureau of Labor Statistics 2017 Population Survey shows that the unemployment rate is lower among those with a bachelor's degree than those without one.2

 The Difference Between Undergraduate and Graduate Degrees

 Undergraduate degree programs are the first level of post-secondary education students can pursue and involve a mix of general education requirements and courses specific to one's particular area of study or degree specialization.
-Moreover, undergraduate degrees are designed to offer a solid, foundation on which to build future knowledge and education, in addition to the development of skills needed to pursue career opportunities in one's chosen area of study.
+Moreover, undergraduate degrees are designed to offer a solid foundation on which to build future knowledge and education, in addition to the development of skills needed to pursue career opportunities in one's chosen area of study.

 A graduate degree, however, is any degree students may pursue after earning their bachelor's.
 This can include master's degrees and Ph.Ds.